-If the family is very observant the seder may be done entirely in Hebrew (usually there is an English translation alongside the Hebrew).
+If the family is very observant this may be entirely in Hebrew (usually there is an English translation alongside the Hebrew).

 When there are children at a seder, it’s a way to teach them about a very important part of Jewish culture and religion.

 We have discussed matzah but on the seder plate or on a special plate with a cover, there will be three pieces.

 When the seder begins the top piece is shared by all at the table.
 Another piece is “hidden” somewhere in the house, and the child who finds it (later after the seder ends) get money or a prize.

 What really happens during a seder has to do with family traditions and how religious the family is.
 One woman I know sings the Star Spangled Banner before the meal (this is not an official part of any seder).

 No matter what, there is reading or some or all of the Hagaddah and note of the seder plate for this isn’t your ordinary meal.
 Most Jews leave an empty seat or a cup of wine left for Elijah (hoping s/he will come).
 Often they’ll keep the door open for Elijah